 Numerous gravestones have crumbled and decayed.
 Many of the earliest markers were made from wood, and they've long since disappeared.
 The remaining stone markers have been rearranged at least a couple of times to make pathways and better landscaping effects.

-Developed on what was then a corner of Boston Common because of overcrowding at the "old" burying ground next to King's Chapel, which you can see down the street, Granary Burying Ground was the city's third cemetery.
+Developed on what was then a corner of Boston Common because of overcrowding at the "old" burying ground next to King's Chapel, another Freedom Trail further down the street, Granary Burying Ground was the city's third cemetery.

 Originally known as New Burying Ground or South Burying Ground, it started being called Granary Burying Ground as early as 1737 because of the Old Granary located next door, which was moved in 1809 to make way for Park Street Church.